 People are going through so much unnecessary pain.
 Facing retirement now scares me — I won’t have my office and coworkers to escape to, and he will be around 24-7 disrupting the order.

 Knowledge gives me hope, though.
 I see ADHD in so many of my friends’ husbands.
 We need a serious, national information push.

 • That many divorces occur because of this “secret” condition.

 We almost ended our relationship many times before my partner was diagnosed.
 Now we try to have a sense of humor about it, and there is a lot more understanding.

-…before finding out too late what had made our lives so miserable and unhappy.
+… too late what had made our lives so miserable and unhappy.
 What a horrible waste.
 We developed such horrible habits in how we treat each other.
 And, the effect on my children.
 Gasp.

 • I’m glad that there is finally a name for the behaviors.

 I’m glad that there are support groups to share what has worked.
 With more awareness comes greater acceptance.
 If people would seek help instead of hiding behind defense systems, unrecognized ADHD would not be destroying so many relationships.

 [This article originally posted on August 22, 2008—but the subject remains timely.]

 Here is another post from the ADHD Survey Results: The Signs of ADHD Are Obvious, Right?